oVirt/ovirt-site/source/uncategorized/meetings.html.md

 #### Weekly project sync meeting

-This is the agenda for the 2012-08-22 meeting:
+This is the agenda for the 2012-09-04 meeting:

 *   Status of Next Release (Release Criteria, Target GA date)
 *   Sub-project reports (engine, vdsm, node, infra)
-*   Upcoming workshops
+*   Workshops
+*   New web site design

 ### Meeting Time and Place